collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 - [ ] Push follow-on commits to forked repo pull request via HTTP/HTTPS or SSH
 - [ ] Close pull request via browser
-- [ ] Close an issue via commit message by using keyword -->
+- [ ] Close an issue via commit message by using keyword

+Ways to Deal with a Pull Request
+* Checkout a pull request via GitHub and merge
+* Checkout a pull request locally and merge
+* Checkout a pull request locally and ask contributor to make changes to pull request
+* Checkout a pull request locally, edit, merge with branch, and push to live branch to GitHub
+* Checkout a pull request locally and push a follow on commit to pull request from fork
+* Checkout a pull request locally and push a follow on commit to pull request from organizational branch -->

 </td></tr>